 - The standalone Assistant App will show the tasks when distributed to the user.

-Via WhatsApp / My Sessions
+Via My Sessions (WhatsApp/SMS)

 Via My Sessions